 Based on the discussions above, especially the overview of the existing body of literature about the possible link between evolution and homosexuality, several working hypotheses could be surmised and summarized.

-The series of studies by Ciani et al. and Brendan P. Zietsch et al. suggest homosexuality remains pervasive in a population because it confers heterosexual individuals with some evolutionary or more specifically, reproductive advantage.
-These studies show that the presence of homosexual men increases the reproductive probability of mating success in both heterosexual men and women, thus serving as a natural and evolutionary mechanism for reproduction.
+The series of studies by Ciani et al. and Brendan P. Zietsch et al. suggest homosexuality in males remains pervasive in a population because it confers heterosexual individuals with some reproductive advantages.
+These studies show that the presence of homosexual men increases the reproductive probability of mating success among heterosexual men and women.
+This further suggests that homosexuality serves as a natural and evolutionary mechanism for reproduction.

-It is also interesting to look at the link between evolution and homosexuality on both familial and communal levels.
-The series of studies involving Samoan fa’afafine came to a working theory that the emergence and maintenance of homosexual men in a given family provide a survival advantage.
-Because these individuals do not reproduce, they help ensure the continuity of their clans by channeling their resources, including their avuncular tendencies, toward the younger members of their families.
+Examining the link between evolution and homosexuality at both familial and communal levels provides valuable insights.
+THe series of studies involving Samoan fa’afafine led to the theory that the emergence and maintenance of homosexual men in a family may confer a survival advantage.
+To be specific, since these individuals do not reproduce, they contribute to the continuity of their clans by directing their resources, including their avuncular tendencies, toward the younger members of their families.

 The appearance of homosexuality also has a genetic basis.
-Homosexual men have some genetic variations compared to heterosexual men.
-However, more studies need to be done to determine all genes that predispose an individual toward a homosexual orientation.
-Nonetheless, the persistence of these genes can also be a starting point to investigate further the link between evolution and homosexuality, particularly on a genetic level.
+Homosexual men showed some genetic variations compared to heterosexual men.
+Further studies are still needed to determine all genes that predispose an individual toward a homosexual orientation.
+Nonetheless, the persistence of the identified genes provides a basis for further investigation into the link between evolution and homosexuality at the genetic level.

 Note that the studies mentioned above have several limitations.
-For starters, the conclusions and suggestions are simply working hypotheses.
-The entire topic remains considerably at its early stage.
-More studies need to be done to replicate, confirm, or reject these assumptions.
-Furthermore, it is obvious that these studies also focused on male homosexuality.
-Additional studies should be done on homosexual women, as well as other sexual orientations.
+The conclusions and suggestions are simply working hypotheses.
+The topic is still in its early stages.
+Further studies are needed to replicate, confirm, or reject these assumptions.
+It is also important to note that these studies involved male homosexuality.
+Additional studies on homosexuality in females are needed.

 FURTHER READINGS AND REFERENCES